4kumon/4kumon/README.md

 ## Technologies and Frameworks that i am currently studying 💻

-  - Python, Angular and Typescript/Javascript
+  - Python and Javascript;
-  - C# .NET and Azure
+  - Azure DevOps, Power Platform and Dynamics 365;
-  - Git, DevExpress and Nebular
+  - Smart Prompts and Quality Control Analyst

 ## Some facts about me 👨🏻‍💻

 - I love to know new things, work in groups and get new experiences.
 I want to work around the world, improving my English and meet new cultures, people and have new experiences. 😄
 - I like coding interviews questions about Data Structures and Algorithm Analysis because i believe that the basis is key to mastering skills. 💻
-- I really appreciate Sci-Fi, like Blade Runner, Foundation, Dune, Cyberpunk, and above all, Solarpunk.
+- I really appreciate Blade Runner, Foundation, Dune, Cyberpunk, and above all, Solarpunk.
-- I love RPG Tabletop like DnD and Call of Cthulhu. 🎲
+- I love games. 🎲

 ## My data on Github